Your right to a homeless review

 A decision that you are not homeless

 A decision that you are not threatened with homelessness

-A decision that you are not eligible for help (because of your immigration or nationality status)
+A decision that you are not eligible for help (because of your immigration status)

 A decision that you don’t have a priority need